My Hachi and I would play hide and seek with a stuffed toy

 You might think you have an Einstein of a dog… or maybe their talents lie in areas other than their smarts.
 That’s OK, we love our dogs anyway!

-But how developed are our dogs’ brains, and can they use them for deception and cunning?
-It’s a really interesting question and gets deep into canine behavior and cognition.
+But how developed are our dogs’ brains, and can they use them for deception?
+It’s a really interesting question and dives deep into canine behavior and cognition.

 Seeing the world differently